acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

 3. When you get a yellow squiggle, that step isn't simple enough.
 Add more steps.

-Most proofs can be expressed in this sequential way.
+Many proofs can be expressed in this sequential way.
 But sometimes, it's more convenient to structure the proof differently.
 Next, let's discuss indirect proofs.